ais-open/azure-blueprint/README.md

 # Azure Blueprint multi-tier web application solution for FedRAMP

 This Azure Blueprint solution automatically deploys a multi-tier web application architecture with pre-configured security controls to help customers achieve compliance with FedRAMP requirements.
 The solution consists of Azure Resource Manager (ARM) templates and PowerShell scripts that guide resource deployment and configuration.
-An accompanying Blueprint compliance matrix is provided, showing security control inheritance from Azure and where deployed resources and configurations align with NIST SP 800-53 security controls, thereby enabling organizations to fast-track compliance obligations.
+An accompanying Blueprint [compliance documentation](https://github.com/AppliedIS/azure-blueprint/wiki) is provided, showing security control inheritance from Azure and where deployed resources and configurations align with NIST SP 800-53 security controls, thereby enabling organizations to fast-track compliance obligations.

 #### Quickstart
 1. Clone repository
-2. Run azure-blueprint/predeploy/Orchestration_InitialSetup.ps1
+2. Run azure-blueprint/predeploy/Orchestration_InitialSetup.ps1.
+[Read more about pre-deployment.](#pre-deployment-script)
+	- This script will ask you to login to Azure Gov and supply a new admin username/password for user and sql accounts.
 	- This script will create a resource group with a keyvault -- remember the names that you choose for these items because you will need them in the next step.
+The script will also output a GUID that you can use in the next step.
 3. Click the button below, log in to Azure Portal Gov, fill out the parameters, and click "Purchase".

 	[![Deploy to Azure](http://azuredeploy.net/AzureGov.png)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAppliedIS%2Fazure-blueprint%2Fmaster%2Fazuredeploy.json)